 - Attach the Mouthpiece to the Nebulizer Outlet.
 Then firmly push the Inspiratory Valve Cap in place on the Nebulizer Top.
 Note: the Inspiratory Valve Cap will fit snugly.

-- Connect the free end of the tubing to the Air Intake on the bottom of the nebulizer, making sure to keep the nebulizer upright.
+- Connect the free end of the tubing from the compressor to the Air Intake on the bottom of the nebulizer, making sure to keep the nebulizer upright.
 Press the tubing on the Air Intake firmly.

 - Turn on the compressor.